Broker comparison Switzerland

 We have calculated the costs of the various Swiss brokers using typical investor profiles at moneyland and come to the conclusion that you are on the right track with any of these brokers:

-Degiro and Interactive Brokers are not available on moneyland.
+Degiro and Interactive Brokers are not available on moneyland because they are not based in Switzerland and therefore not regulated by Swiss authorities.
 However, these two brokers are the cheapest in Switzerland.
-Unfortunately, Degiro does not have a Swiss license, but is regulated in the Netherlands.
 With Interactive Brokers it should be noted that registration and operation are somewhat more complicated than the others.
 This is actually a broker for professionals and could intimidate a beginner.
 But the cost / benefit ratio is the best out of all the comparisons.
+There is caveat.
+Interactive Brokers charges heavily for cash accounts.
+If you have a couple of ten thousands on your account, it gests quickly more expensive than with the other versions.

 Which broker do we suggest?